 - Personal Statement:

 Applicants must submit a personal statement in which they describe their background, research interests and reasons for wishing to undertake the desired program.
-The statement should be no more than two (2) pages long.
+Applicants should also address any academic ‘surprises’ in their personal statement.
+For example, if applicants have a low GPA for a particular term, an incomplete degree, or a change in program, they should provide an explanation so that any special circumstances can be considered by the admissions committee during their review.
+The personal statement should be no more than two (2) pages long.

 - Letters of Reference:

 Two (2) letters of reference must accompany any application to our program.
 These letters must be current (not more than 6 months old), preferably on letterhead, and must be uploaded by the referee (see instructions at https://www.mcgill.ca/gradapplicants/apply/prepare/checklist/documents#letters) .

 Applicants should request references from academic or other professional employers who can attest to the applicant’s abilities and aptitudes.
 At least ONE of the letters MUST be from an academic who can evaluate their potential for graduate studies and research.
 If this is not possible, the applicant should contact the Division to see what alternate referees can be considered acceptable.

 Letters should be from academic mentors/research supervisors.
 Normally, letters from other laboratory members (who are not the Principal Investigator) are not accepted.
 Thus, letters from Research Associates, post-doctoral fellows and lab peers are not accepted.